Alexander Kogan, Ph.D.

 Prof. Kogan has received the Rutgers University’s Board of Trustees Research Fellowship for Scholarly Excellence, and the Research and Service Awards of the Artificial Intelligence/Emerging Technologies Section of the American Accounting Association.
 Prof. Kogan was one of the founders (in 1994) of the Rutgers Accounting Web—the oldest and one of the largest accounting Web sites on the internet.

 More than 20 of his papers have been published in scholarly journals, such as The Accounting Review, Behavioral Research in Accounting, Journal of Information Systems and International Journal of Accounting Information Systems.
 He is also co-author on the 9th, 10th and 11th editions of Accounting Information Systems.
-Wheeler, a CPA, serves as a member of the American Accounting Association (AAA), American Institute of Certified Public Accountants (AICPA), and Louisiana Society of Certified Public Accountants.
-He was an associate editor for Behavioral Research in Accounting, 2011-2014.
-He serves as an editorial board member or ad hoc reviewer for numerous publications; and is an incoming senior editor for Journal of Information Systems.
+Pat is a member of the American Accounting Association (AAA), American Institute of Certified Public Accountants (AICPA), and Louisiana Society of Certified Public Accountants.
+An associate editor for Behavioral Research in Accounting, 2011-2014 he also serves as an editorial board member or ad hoc reviewer for numerous journals and is currently senior co-editor for Journal of Information Systems.